 iPhones and Androids have come along way, but if you are serious about a group shot, I encourage you to use a nice DSLR if you have access to one.

-I use the Canon Rebel T5 or the Canon Rebel T5i for all my photo shoots on the blog, and I LOVE it.
+I use the Canon Rebel T5 or the Canon Rebel T5i for my photo shoots, and I LOVE it.
 Since there is a Canon Rebel T6 series, the T5 is usually reasonably priced.
 You can also get a DSLR certified refurbished from Amazon or the retailer.
-I got my T5i certified refurbished, and it looks and performs like new (but it was cheaper than the T5i list price.)
+I got my T5i certified refurbished, and it looks and performs like new (but it was cheaper.)

 Having a nice camera for your group photo shoot will allow you to get amazing shots over a phone’s camera.